 I’ve personally been on Maui on three different trips.
 Obviously, it is a place I enjoy.
 This part of the trip report will be based on experiences from my parents and myself on this current trip, but will also feature information from my previous visits and other research I’ve done about Maui over the years.
 As such, the flow will be a little bit different.

-- part 1: research and planning
+- part 1: research & planning

-- part 6: final impressions and budget
+- part 6: final impressions & wrap up

 Maui was the first trip I took by myself during holiday break in 2010 and I couldn’t have asked for a better first solo trip.

 Maui is the tourist island of Hawai’i and it is big enough to allow for all different styles of travel.
 Of course, there are the big money resort based tourism that bring a lot of money to the island, but backpacking and more immersive options in the form of Airbnb (my referral link) are well established also.
 Regardless of the way you travel, Maui is a top destination for the view, the beaches, the people, and just the amazing island attitude.